playtime-1967/play-foundry/README.md

    - You can send transactions, check the latest block, get wallet balances, replay transactions, and more.

-## Deploy the Contract a Local Machine
+## Deploy the Contract on a Local Machine
 Start a Local Anvil Node (for testing):
 ```sh
 anvil